psiofxt/py-blockchain/README.md

 ```
 $ python run.py
 ```
-The flask endpoints will be setup in localhost:5000 Test a few of the endpoints in your browser:
+The flask endpoints will be setup in localhost:5000 \n Test a few of the endpoints in your browser:
 ```
 http://localhost:5000/mine